-Each team will have up to 20 minutes to present as well as 10 minutes for questions and answers.
-For this presentation, no research is required, or recommended, beyond the case and the textbook.
-For the question-and-answer section, to facilitate dialogue, prepare five prompting questions for the class to react to.
-The class is also encouraged to ask questions they may have about the presentation/case analysis.
+Each team will have up to 30 minutes for their session.
+No research is required, or recommended, beyond the case and the textbook.
+The class is also encouraged to ask questions they may have.
 Virtual tools such as polling or gamification can be applied to this presentation.
-Please include page numbers/slide numbers on your submission if possible (this helps me when I provide feedback).
+Please include slide numbers on your submission (this helps me when I provide feedback).
+When presenting, it is recommended that you articulate key information without reading directly from a script because reading tends to result in less engaging presentations.